SurajKGoyal/StarWarsDemo/README.md

 ## Built With 🛠

-- [Swapi](https://swapi.dev/) - All the Star Wars data you've ever wanted
+- [Swapi](https://swapi.dev/) - All the Star Wars data you've ever wanted.
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
 - [Flow](https://developer.android.com/kotlin/flow) - In coroutines, a flow is a type that can emit multiple values sequentially.
 - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
+- [Lottie](https://lottiefiles.com/) - Lightweight, scalable animations for your websites and apps.

 ## Author ✍️